pathsny/node-irc-relay/modules/Readme.md

 	2. the remaining text on that line
 * the messages_listener does not receive messages emitted by the bot.
 * for examples look at the modules **imdb\_url\_identifier** or **tell**

+### Private Listeners ###
+	to expose private_listeners your module must expose a property called *message_listeners* which is an array of functions. private_listeners get a copy of every message sent via pm.
+When invoked a private_listener receives

+1. the nick of the person who sent the message
+2. the remaining text on that line